 The Australian Lace Guild was formed in 1979 in NSW to bring the lacemakers of Australia together.
 Initially the Guild decided that its National Administrative Committee should rotate amongst the States.
-The rotation period was set at three years, with the incoming National Administrative Committee acting as apprecnices and organising the next Conferences and associated workshops.
+The rotation period was set at three years, with the incoming National Administrative Committee acting as apprentices and organising the next Conferences and associated workshops.
 This structure functioned well until it was found that fewer members were able to commit to six years to the Guild.
 In 2019, the Queensland National Administrative Committee worked to change the Articles of Association so that there was no more rotation and members of the National Executive Committee could come from any State.
-These changes were agreed to in 2020 and in 2021 the first truely National Administrative Commitee was formed.
+These changes were agreed to in 2020 and in 2021 the first truly National Administrative Committee was formed.

 Our members make lace for their own enjoyment and for their own use.
 Lace makers find their craft deeply satisfying, sometimes challenging, and very rewarding.
 Lace making can be very time consuming and on the whole has not been made on a commercial basis in Australia for many years.
 The amount of time involved in making lace would render it unaffordable.
 For example, it can take more than one hour to make a one centimetre square of lace